Tracks of Life

 Tracks of Life is an album by the American musical group the Isley Brothers, released in 1992.
 The group was made up of Ernie Isley and Marvin Isley backing up brother Ronald.
 The album peaked at No. 140 on the Billboard 200 and No. 19 on the Top R&B Albums chart.
-"Sensitive Love" was released as a single.
+"Sensitive Lover" was released as a single.

 Production

 The album was produced by Angela Winbush and Ronald Isley.
 The pair used synthesizers and keyboard bass on many tracks.

 Critical reception

 The Indianapolis Star wrote that "the accent is on ballads, with 'Morning Love' and the dreamy 'Sensitive Lover' among the best."
 USA Today noted that "Ernie's fret work is as sensual as Ronald's purring falsetto."
 The Chicago Tribune determined that some of the tracks "are as achingly beautiful as anything the band recorded during its heyday in the late '70s."
 The Boston Herald deemed the album "seldom more than a seductive display of professionalism."